Ultimate Shreveport Real Estate Investing Guide for 2026

 Economy

-The citizenry of Shreveport has a per person income of , while the per person income across the state is .
-The populace of the United States overall has a per person level of income of .
+The citizenry of Shreveport has a per person income of , while the per capita level of income throughout the state is .
+Per capita income in the US is at .

-Currently, the average wage in Shreveport is , with the whole state average of , and the US’s average number of .
+Currently, the average wage in Shreveport is , with the whole state average of , and the country's average number of .

-The economic portrait of Shreveport includes a general poverty rate of .
-The state’s numbers demonstrate an overall rate of poverty of , and a similar review of the country’s figures puts the nationwide rate at .
+The economic info from Shreveport indicates a combined rate of poverty of .
+The state's figures display an overall rate of poverty of , and a related review of the country's statistics records the US rate at .

 Economy Quick Stats